Texas: Economy

-As of 2024, Texas had a gross state product (GSP) of $2.664 trillion, the second highest of any U.S. state.
+As of 2025, Texas had a gross state product (GSP) of $2.904 trillion, the second highest of any U.S. state.
+In 2025, Texas's per capita personal income was $72,364.
 Its GSP is greater than the GDP of Brazil, the world's 8th-largest economy.
-The state ranks 22nd among U.S. states with a median household income of $64,034, while the poverty rate is 14.2%, making Texas the state with 14th highest poverty rate (compared to 13.15% nationally).
+The poverty rate is 14.2%, making Texas the state with 14th highest poverty rate (compared to 13.15% nationally).
 Texas's economy is the second-largest of any country subdivision globally, behind California.
+According to Business Observer, Texas ranked third among U.S. states for business formations in 2025, with 457,373 new businesses formed within the state that year.

-Texas's large population, an abundance of natural resources, thriving cities and leading centers of higher education have contributed to a large and diverse economy.
+Texas's large population, natural resources, cities, and centers of higher education have contributed to a large and diverse economy.
 Since oil was discovered, the state's economy has reflected the state of the petroleum industry.
 In recent times, urban centers of the state have increased in size, containing two-thirds of the population in 2005.
 The state's economic growth has led to urban sprawl and its associated symptoms.

-In May 2020, during the COVID-19 pandemic, the state's unemployment rate was 13 percent.
+As of May 2025, the unemployment rate was 4.1%.

 In 2010, Site Selection Magazine ranked Texas as the most business-friendly state, in part because of the state's three-billion-dollar Texas Enterprise Fund.
 As of 2024, it has the second-highest number (52) of Fortune 500 companies headquartered in the United States.
 In 2010, there were 346,000 millionaires in Texas, the second-largest population of millionaires in the nation.
 (Note: Second to California) In 2018, the number of millionaire households increased to 566,578.

+Small businesses, or businesses that employ fewer than 500 people, make up 99.8% of businesses in Texas and employ approximately 5.1 million people, as of December 2025.
+The number of small businesses increased by 24% from 2017 and 2022.

 Taxation

-Texas has a reputation for a low tax.
+Texas has a reputation for low taxes.
 According to the Tax Foundation, Texans' state and local tax burdens are seventh-lowest nationally; state and local taxes cost $3,580 per capita, or 8.4 percent of resident incomes.
 Texas is one of seven states that lack a state income tax.

 Instead, the state collects revenue from property taxes (though these are collected at the county, city, and school district level; Texas has a state constitutional prohibition against a state property tax) and sales taxes.
 The state sales tax rate is 6.25 percent, but local taxing jurisdictions (cities, counties, special purpose districts, and transit authorities) may also impose sales and use tax up to 2 percent for a total maximum combined rate of 8.25 percent.
+Gasoline tax, as of 2025, is 38.40 cents per gallon.

 Texas receives more federal spending than it pays in federal taxes, receiving $1.21 for each dollar paid to the federal government.
 To attract business, Texas has incentive programs worth $19 billion per year (2012); more than any other U.S. state.